EmbedJournal/embedjournal/_posts/embedded/2017-05-28-iot-rtos-zephyr-stm32-minimum-development-board.md

 Build and Flash
 ---------------

 Now before you start building with zephyr, you will need to setup the zephyr tool chain.
-This is fairly straight forward procedure and Zephyr's [Development Environment Setup][zephyr-doc] page is pretty accurate.
+This is fairly straight forward procedure and Zephyr's [Development Environment Setup][zephyr-dev] page is pretty accurate.

 Now that we have the right setup in place, lets go ahead and build the embedded equivalent of a "hello world".